AlstonChan/WebPouch/README.md

     <img src="https://img.shields.io/badge/Visual_Studio_Code-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white" alt="Visual Studio Code" />
 </div>

-# Devtools
+# WebPouch

-Devtools is a platform for web developers to easily access and compare different services such as PaaS, BaaS, web hosting platform.
+WebPouch is a platform for web developers to easily access and compare different services such as PaaS, BaaS, web hosting platform.
 We primarily focus on the free-tier services provided, so for developers tha is on a budget should find this helpful.

 ## Local Development